po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/26-Stu_Literals/README.md

 ---

-## 💡 Hint(s)
+## 💡 Hints

-* How could you obtain this short novel count using a regular SQL query?
+How could you obtain this short novel count using a regular SQL query?

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge to further your knowledge:
+If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * How would you build a many-to-many relationship using Sequelize?

-* Use [Google](https://www.google.com) or another search engine to research the above.
+Use [Google](https://www.google.com) or another search engine to research this.

+---

+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
+All Rights Reserved.